laurenluyun/CryptoZombies/readme.md

 ## Acknowledgments

-- Based on the [CryptoZombies.io](https://cryptozombies.io/) tutorial from Loom Network
+- Based on the [CryptoZombies.io](https://cryptozombies.io/) tutorial
-- Uses the ERC-721 standard for non-fungible tokens